-3.1 Analysis of maximum distance, direction and area affected by ballistic projectiles
+3.1 Collection of simplified maps of ballistic projectile distribution of major explosions

 The recent catalog encompasses 51 major explosions and 34 uncertain major explosions, i.e. explosions of unclear characterization that could have been major explosions or ordinary activity.
 We mapped the areas affected by ballistic fallout for the majority of explosions included in this recent catalog.
 In detail, we managed to map 43 events, i.e., ca. 85% out of the 51 major explosions.

 The collection of 43 mapped major explosions is made of 37% low uncertainty maps, and 63% intermediate uncertainty maps, all reported in Figures 5 and 6.
 Of these maps, 5% include three sectors, 33% two sectors, 62% one sector.
 In just one event, i.e. 2008-B, the distribution is radial and we mapped it by one full circular sector with a radius equal to its axisymmetric part.
 In 23% of the mapped major explosions one of the sectors is directed towards Sciara del Fuoco, but in 56% the information about the ballistic distance in Sciara del Fuoco is unclear.
 Therefore, under-recording of ballistics projectiles in Sciara del Fuoco may be significant for major explosions.

+In Supporting Figure S4 we report the chart overly, and map the percentage, of all the 43 maps of past major explosions whose ballistic fallout affected each spatial point.
+Please note that, because this simple approach does not handle possible under recording in the least accessible parts of the island, it should not be considered a full hazard estimate yet.
+More details are provided the companion paper Bevilacqua et al., (submitted).

 3.2 Collection of simplified maps of ballistic projectile distribution of paroxysms

 The historical catalog Bevilacqua et al. (2020a) describes 36 paroxysms and the recent catalog Bevilacqua et al. (2023) describes 4 paroxysms.
 We mapped 20 out of 36 historical events and all the recent events, i.e., ca. 60% of the paroxysms from 1879 to 2023.
 The collection of 24 mapped paroxysms encompasses 33% intermediate uncertainty maps and 67% high uncertainty maps, all reported in Figure 7.
 Of these maps, 21% include three sectors, 54% two sectors, and 25% one sector.
 In 54% of the mapped paroxysms one of the sectors is directed towards Sciara del Fuoco and in 24% the information on the ballistic distance in Sciara del Fuoco is not specifically quantified.
-The under-recording of ballistics ejected towards Sciara del Fuoco is therefore likely also for the paroxysms.
+The under-recording of ballistics ejected towards Sciara del Fuoco is therefore likely also for the paroxysms; it should be noted that to the NW, any ballistics falling further than about 1,200 m would be in the sea (see Fig. 1), and they could be documented only if their trajectory was directly observed during the eruption.
+In Supporting Figure S5 we report the superimposition, and map the percentage, of all the 24 maps of past paroxysms whose ballistic fallout affected each spatial point.
+More details in Bevilacqua et al., (submitted).